National Jet Express: History

-National Jet Express Pty Ltd was established in 1994 as a subsidiary of National Jet Systems to operate charter and scheduled services under National Jet’s own branding, using the British Aerospace 146, British Aerospace Jetstream and Dash 8 aircraft.
-Dedicated freighter services were also operated on behalf of Australian air Express using the BAe 146, as well as a Boeing 727.
+National Jet Express was established in 1994 as a subsidiary of National Jet Systems to operate charter and scheduled services under National Jet's own branding, using the British Aerospace 146, British Aerospace Jetstream and Dash 8 aircraft.
+Dedicated freighter services were also operated on behalf of Australian airExpress using the BAe 146, as well as a Boeing 727.
 Additional freighter capacity was obtained using a leased Boeing 737-300QC from March 1994 until March 1996.

-In 1999, National Jet Systems, including its subsidiaries National Jet Express and Surveillance Australia, were acquired by Cobham plc for £24.5 million.
+In 1999, National Jet Systems, including its subsidiaries National Jet Express and Surveillance Australia, were acquired by Cobham.

-In 2009, National Jet Express was rebranded to Cobham Aviation Services Australia - Regional Services to align its branding with the broader Cobham group and to differentiate its role from that of National Jet Systems.
+In 2009, National Jet Express was rebranded as Cobham Aviation Services Australia - Regional Services to align its branding with the broader Cobham group and to differentiate its role from that of National Jet Systems.
 The airline also announced that it would operate regular public transport flights to Kambalda as an extension of its existing charter services for mining company Gold Fields.
 These flights were later transferred to Skippers Aviation.

-In 2010, Cobham was awarded a six year contract from Chevron for aviation transport services to Barrow Island in support of the Gorgon gas project.
+In 2010, Cobham was awarded a six-year contract from Chevron for aviation transport services to Barrow Island in support of the Gorgon gas project.
 The contract was valued at $AUD170 million and, at the time, was heralded as the largest in Australian aviation history.
-The service initially operated using Avro RJ100 aircraft, in addition to the BAe 146-300.
+The service initially operated using Avro RJ100 aircraft, in addition to the BAe 146–300.

 In July 2014, Cobham announced a four-year contract from Gold Fields for the provision of fly-in fly-out services to the Granny Smith and Darlot mine sites.
 As part of this contract NJE operated an 82-seat Avro RJ85 equipped with gravel kit allowing the jet aircraft to land on gravel runways.